 We won 6 BTAA (British Television Advertising Awards) awards, 10 Creative Circle Awards, 3 D&AD awards, the Grand Prix award at Cannes and 2 Gold Lions, the ITV Award for best commercial of the year, 2 BAFTA advertising awards, 2 Eurobest awards and 2 CAD awards one for Jamiroquai’s music video ‘Canned Heat’ plus numerous other citations for creative excellence.
 We were also commissioned by St. Lukes ad agency to make a short film called ‘Sideshow’ directed by Thomas Q Napper.
 The BBC made a programme of my company filming a Tango production which they called ‘A Passion for Distinction’ based on the qualities required to be a successful company also featuring Novotel and Tonbridge School.

-During this time I set up a content creation company called E-Factor with Robin Azis (ex-CEO of HHCL & Partners) to extend our work into television, new media, feature films and beyond.
+During this time I set up a content creation company called E-Factor with Robin Azis (CEO of ad agency of the decade HHCL & Partners) to extend our work into television, new media, feature films and beyond.
 I have also been a member of D&AD (10 years) and WACL (Women in Adertising and Communications London – the top 130 women in the communications and marketing industry – by invitation only) for 8 years and a Patron of the Almeida Theatre which I loved.
 I am also a Licensed Heal Your Life Teacher and I’m delighted to bring this transformational philosophy to my work.
+I have presented a series of talks on this very philosophy in London and at Champneys Spa Tring and I am now working on a series of workshops which I will present globally.

-I have been a member of BAFTA for 16 years and participate each year from September to January in voting for each year’s new crop of feature film entries for the BAFTA Awards.
+I have been a member of BAFTA for 20 years and participate each year from September to January in voting for each year’s new crop of feature film entries for the BAFTA Awards.
 It is a great honour and done with much pleasure and hard work.
-I have been an Ambassador for the St. James theatre since it first opened in September 2012 – the first new theatre in London for 30 years with many eminent names involved that Andrew Lloyd-Weber has just bought and continues to flourish with great success.
+I have been an Ambassador for the St. James theatre since it first opened in September 2012 – the first new theatre in London for 30 years with many eminent names involved that Andrew Lloyd-Webber has bought and continues to flourish with great success and is now called The Other Palace theatre.
 I am also an Ambassador for Tracy Worcester’s Pig Pledge campaign and have helped raise funds for her Farms Not Factories charity.

 Outside of my professional career, I am also a keen property developer and interior designer and over the years have bought and sold many properties in London.
 My current house was a feature in House and Garden magazine.
-I’ve appeared in numerous other publications including Vogue, Harpers Bazaar, Creative Review, Design Week, Campaign, Shots, Marketing Week, PR Week and my blog is regularly featured in the Huffington Post’s ‘Lifestyle’, ‘Entertainment’ and ‘Third Metric’ sections.
+I’ve appeared in numerous other publications including Vogue, Harpers Bazaar, Creative Review, Design Week, Campaign, Shots, Marketing Week, PR Week and my blog has been regularly featured in the Huffington Post.
+I also write a monthly blog for USA based Teen Mentor on-line magazine with an exemplary line-up of contributing mentor writers and I write for Arianna Huffington’s Thrive Global magazine too.

 I like to keep fit, stretch and run.
 I enjoy doing my charity work and have raised funds for Wellbeing of Women, The House of St. Barnabas, Dress for Success and Canine Partners.
 I am also a calligraphist and fine arts supporter and a mean boule player with 6 championship cups loitering somewhere in the South of France!